daniisler/dc_solubility_prediction/README.md

 - [x] Find a better way to store the best hyperparameters of an optimization that allows to easily load them for a prediction.
 - [ ] Implement restore best weights for the model after ES
 - [ ] Consider to save the fingerprints instead of recalculating them every time
 - [x] Implement a weight initialization for the model that is not random, but based on standard deviations and means of the training targets.
-(Could still profit, but most important mean bias on the output layer is done)
 - [x] Implement learning rate scheduler